frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/setting-up/five-day-setup/day-4-manufacturing-cycle-and-accounting-reports.md

 Some of the major Accounting Reports are General Ledger, Trial Balance, Accounts Payable and Accounts Receivables, and Sales and Purchase Register.

-> To be able to generate these accounts, visit[Accounting Reports](/apps/erpnext/user-guide/accounts/accounting-reports)
+> To be able to generate these accounts, visit [Accounting Reports](/apps/erpnext/user-guide/accounts/accounting-reports)